Philippe De Baere

 Philippe De Baere regularly lectures on EU Trade Law at the College of Europe, the University Carlos III in Madrid and the University of Leuven (KUL).
 He is a regular speaker at conferences and seminars dealing with international trade.

-Registered with the SRA as a Registered European Lawyer
+Registered with the SRA as a Registered Foreign Lawyer

 Assisting the Government of China in its successful WTO challenge of the EU anti-dumping measures on iron or steel fasteners originating in China.